102/104 Eighth Avenue & 728 First Street

 When it comes to townhouses with their own from door entrance, could these be considered for "non-strata" or "free-hold" units?
 In our city and neighboring areas stratas seem to be the only option for residents that either can't afford a detached single family home or prefer to live in a row houses/townhouse.
 It would be great to see non-strata townhouses where the recident owns the structure, the plot of land and exterior areas.
 Individual units can make window improvements, and other renovations without needing to get permission from a strata and without forcing the same renovation on all adjacent units.
 No strata fees.
 Non-strata townhouses operate same as a detached home, with the only change being right next to your neighbor.

-Hyggelig asked over 1 year ago
+Hyggelig asked about 2 years ago

 Hello, thank you for the question and our apologies for the delay in getting back to you.
 The City encourages strata-titled, freehold and, rowhouse projects on appropriate sites across New Westminster, with the understanding that these forms of housing support the goals of the Official Community Plan.
 However, decisions about the ownership structure of a project are left to the property developer.
 For this particular project, the developer has proposed a strata-titled townhouse development.